ajdev05/Stockfolio/README.md

 ---

 <div align="center">
-Made with ❤️ by AJ
+Made using 🧠&🐍 by AJ
 </div>